 - The dates which residence halls open and close are outlined in the Housing Contract.
 We recognize that circumstances sometimes arise that make arriving at RISD on a particular day difficult, and so we do offer additional move-in/move-out flexibility as a fee-based convenience option.
 Students who would prefer to arrive in advance of a scheduled opening, or remain after a scheduled closing may pay an additional fee to request a “contract extension”.
 The extension length and fee varies semester by semester, but is typically reduced for students who request their extension in advance.

-- Any student who arrives early at RISD without advanced approval will be charged $100 per day and may be unable to get access to their room depending on conditions.
+- Any student who arrives early at RISD without advanced approval will be charged a late request fee based on the date of the request in addition to the daily rate and may be unable to get access to their room depending on conditions.
 Students who need accommodations beyond the established extension period are encouraged to seek housing in a hotel or private residence.

-- All housing, except Charles Landing, closes during the December recess.
+- All housing closes during the December recess.
 Residents who require housing during the winter recess can stay in their residence halls for an additional fee as outlined in their housing contract.

 Fees and Refunds for Housing

-In order to reserve a room, upper level students are required to sign the housing and dining contract.
-Once the contract is signed, students are bound to on campus housing for the term the contract was signed for.
-Students asking to be released from their housing and dining contract will be charged a cancellation fee as outlined in the housing and dining contract.
-Students that are participating in a RISD approved study abroad program or going on leave will be waived the cancellation fee.
+In order to reserve a room, upper level students are required to sign the housing and dining license.
+Once the license is signed, students are bound to on campus housing for the term the contract was signed for.
+If approved, students asking to be released from their housing and dining contract will be charged a cancellation fee as outlined in the housing and dining license.
+Students that are participating in a RISD approved study abroad program or going on leave prior to the start of term will be waived the cancellation fee, with confirmation from the respective approving offices.
 Leaves and withdrawals after the start of a semester are charged a portion of their room and board.